I-H8-YOU/ABAP-Tasks/ABAP Dictionary/# Creating Entries.md

 * Excute

 ![image](https://user-images.githubusercontent.com/103248677/162435301-f316856c-18ca-43a9-9fed-be1bc2b7bdd8.png)
-* It should show you the entries you created
+* It should show you the entries you have created